EthanSousaProjects/Personal_Server_Setup/README.md

       - incremental image backups
     - Viewing of backup logs
     - pausing of backups
-    - changing of settings - Disabled as I only want the server side to be able to change settings just incase my client side gets hacked.
+    - changing of settings - Disabled as I only want the server side to be able to change settings just in case my client side gets hacked.
 Any custom settings I will get an admin on the server to change.
     - quit the tray icon
     - start file restores
     - configure components to backup